BiznetGIO/RESTKnot/docs/restapi.rst

 Authentication
 --------------

-To make a request you need to include :code:`X-API-Key` as a key in request header with appropriate value.
+To make a request you need to include :code:`X-API-Key` as a key in the request header with the appropriate value.

 Public APIs